-Modern day e-commerce is highly competitive.
-Strategic insights, programming, design, and ongoing management sounds costly and time consuming.
+Modern-day ecommerce is highly competitive.
+Strategic insights, programming, design, and ongoing management sound costly and time-consuming.
 It doesn’t need to be.

 First, wade into the waters slowly.
 Consider that Amazon wasn’t built in a day.
 Look to resolve core requirements first, with the mindset that added functionality, integrations with current systems, and complete automation should be added later on.

-Chat with multiple e-commerce website developers.
+Chat with multiple websites ecommerce developers.
 Consultations are free.
 Gather information on their approaches and suggested solutions.
 Share information on your requirements and you’ll collect ideas.

 When it comes time to select a developer, get multiple offers.
 You can play them against each other, compare pricing and recommended strategies, learn about prior work, and properly vet each candidate company.

-Increased contingency component might mean reduced or eliminating out of pocket development costs for you.
+Increased contingency components might mean reduced or eliminating out of pocket development costs for you.
 When cash flow is tight, this can be an effective approach with minimal downside risk for you.

 A good website developer will agree to this (under fair terms), while a lesser company may not.
 There should be sufficient upside potential for each of you, but also downside protection in the case of failed or ineffective solutions.
 It’s fair to work toward shifting some portion of the risk across the table to the developer.

-An experience website developer will spend time discussing these arrangements and seek to craft fair fee structures with aligned incentives, somewhat shared risk, and upside potential.
+An experienced website developer will spend time discussing these arrangements and seek to craft fair fee structures with aligned incentives, somewhat shared risk, and upside potential.